-EVEN as the streaming video wars heat up, two of the planet’s most highly capitalized technology companies are marshaling forces to bring forth another wave of content disruption.
+EVEN as the streaming video wars heat up, two of the planet’s most highly capitalised technology companies are marshalling forces to bring forth another wave of content disruption.
 This time, the beachhead is the estimated US$150 billion global video game market1—and it may shape the future of media and entertainment.

 But will players see the value of cloud gaming as a better or more affordable solution?
 And which category of player will make the shift: Mobile gamers?
 Immersive gamers?
 Esports enthusiasts? nongamers?
 Each of these segments will likely place different requirements on the technology and the market.

 Indeed, some have dubbed cloud gaming “the Netflix of video gaming.”5 This comparison may be instructive, but not for the ways many people think.
-Netflix introduced its streaming service in 2007 and in four years had exceeded 23 million subscribers—over 280 percent growth, mostly in streaming.6 Few at the time recognized the value of streaming, so competition was minimal, and the company found it relatively easy to license content.
-Neither of these conditions exists today, and streaming video games is a much bigger technical challenge than streaming video.
+Netflix introduced its streaming service in 2007 and in four years had exceeded 23 million subscribers—over 280 per cent growth, mostly in streaming.6 Few at the time recognised the value of streaming, so competition was minimal and the company found it relatively easy to licence content.
+Neither of these conditions exists today and streaming video games is a much bigger technical challenge than streaming video.

-With streaming video—for example, a movie—the content is the same for everyone watching, and it only goes downstream to the user.
+With streaming video—for example, a film—the content is the same for everyone watching and it only goes downstream to the user.
 With video games, players continuously influence the media shown to them and each player is seeing a different view.
 While video streams can buffer to overcome lag, video games usually cannot.
 Most are fundamentally real time.